On Atmospheric Retrievals of Exoplanets with Inhomogeneous Terminators: On Retrieved Temperature Anomalies from the Literature

 Furthermore, when reporting the estimated difference between $T_{\rm ret}$ and $T_{\rm eq}$ or $T_{\rm skin}$, \MGL\, restricted their comparison to the median values only, without considering the uncertainties in the retrieved parameters.
 Figure \ref{fig:temp_comparison} and Table \ref{tab:litvalues} include the inferred 1$\sigma$ confidence intervals for the estimated temperatures (i.e., the `error' in the estimate).
 For most planets, $T_{\rm ret}$ and $T_{\rm eq}$ are consistent within 1$\sigma$.
 Additionally, the ratio between $T_{\rm ret}$ and $T_{\rm skin}$ is consistent with unity for most planets.
 As such, there is no anomaly in the retrieved temperatures for most planets in the sample.

 Three planets have retrieved temperatures near the photosphere which are inconsistent with their $T_{\rm eq}$ and $T_{\rm skin}$.
 HAT-P-26b and HD~189733b have inconsistencies of $\lesssim300~$K. Considering that $T_{\rm eq}$ may not be representative of the temperature at the terminator, and the assumption of full redistribution and zero albedo in the computation of the values presented in Table \ref{tab:litvalues}, this apparent discrepancy may be not significant.
-Finally, WASP-12b has an inconsistency of $\gtrsim1000~$K. This outlier would warrant a detailed inspection of the data and model considerations employed to better understand the origin of this anomaly, as discussed below.
+Finally, WASP-12b has an inconsistency of $\gtrsim1000~$K. This outlier would warrant a detailed inspection of the data and model considerations employed to better understand the origin of this anomaly, as discussed below. \textbf{Overall, when considering the entire sample, a comparison of the median retrieved temperatures at the photosphere with the skin temperature shows no consistent trend of underestimated temperatures.}

 It is also important to consider that the photospheric temperature at the terminator of the planet can be lower than $T_{\rm eq}$ and $T_{\rm skin}$.
 As mentioned above, the calculation of $T_{\rm eq}$ requires making some assumptions about the energy redistribution between the day and night sides of the planet, and the planetary albedo.
 Therefore, assuming different values for the planetary albedo or energy redistribution can result in cooler estimates.
 For instance, assuming a bond albedo of 0.1 the equilibrium temperatures reported in Table \ref{tab:litvalues} would decrease by $\sim20$~K for the warm mini-Neptunes and up to $\sim70$~K for the ultra-hot Jupiters.